 LONGi highlights its commitment to sustainable management at Energyear Tour Chile 2023

-SANTIAGO, Chile, March 17, 2023 /PRNewswire-HISPANIC PR WIRE/ -- On March 15 and 16 in Santiago, Chile, LONGI participated as a global sponsor in the third edition of the leading congress in the Chilean market, where the need to strengthen transmission, generation and the use of multiple resources was identified in order to be at the forefront of the current energy situation in the world.
+SANTIAGO, Chile, March 17, 2023 /PRNewswire/ -- On March 15 and 16 in Santiago, Chile, LONGI participated as a global sponsor in the third edition of the leading congress in the Chilean market, where the need to strengthen transmission, generation and the use of multiple resources was identified in order to be at the forefront of the current energy situation in the world.

 The event organized by Energyear had a record attendance of more than 650 attendees, 55 expert speakers and more than 19 panels and presentations.